silvagpmiguel/dotfiles/README.md

 ## Add Your Custom Bash Commands
 To add a new bash command, move the command's folder/script into the `~/.dotfiles` folder, create a symbolic link of the executable and place it inside `~/.dotfiles/bin` folder.

+## Add Your Custom Bash Completions
+To add a new custom completions file, move it to the `~/.dotfiles/completions` folder, with a filename that must end with `_completions`.
+Also, you can attach any custom completion to any `_completions` file present in it.

 ## Install

 ```bash